Winter Luxuries

 The last days of January found me in Athens, with José Andrés, the renowned chef-humanitarian, his wife Tichi, and Zaytinya’s concept chef Michael Costa.
 We strolled around the city tasting dishes and sipping wines and cocktails at some of the most talked-about restaurants and bars.

-We had compiled a list of suggestions, but José surprised me when he chose Birdman, the Japanese-inspired Pub, for his fist afternoon bites and drinks in Athens.
+We had compiled quite a few suggestions, but José surprised me when he chose Birdman, the Japanese-inspired Pub, for his fist afternoon bites and drinks in Athens.
 I had proposed we try a few cocktails there later in the night, since it was already past four, but this didn’t stop José from ordering most of the truly wonderful seafood and meat bites chef Ari Vezenes cooks on live fire.
-He loved the chicken liver and heart, even the Iberico Katsu that I was afraid would not meet his high standards…
+He loved the chicken liver and heart, even the Iberico Katsu that I was afraid would not meet his high standards… (more…)

 Share